tanthiamhuat/DataClean/CodeBook.md

 ## Code Book

-This code book will describe the data used in this project, as well as the processing required to create the resulting tidy data set.
+This code book describes the data used in this project, as well as the processing steps required to create the resulting tidy data set.

 ### Overview